-Local Service - Bus service on local roads serving neighborhood destinations and feeding transit centers in the immediate area.
-Urban Service - Moderate-speed bus service primarily on arterial streets with frequent IJ. stops.
-Express Service - Bus service with stops only at major transit centers, residential JK. centers and activity centers; has more than six stops outside Centre City or at collector end of route; generally traveling less than 50 percent of the one-way trip miles on freeways and averaging at least 15 miles per hour, with an average passenger trip length of approximately 10.0 miles or under, and uses standard transit buses.
-Premium Express - Bus service with stops only at major transit centers, residential KL. centers and activity centers; generally traveling 50 percent or more of the one-way trip miles on freeways; averaging at least 20 miles per hour, with an average passenger trip length of over 10.0 miles, and using commuter coaches. ₽M. Rural Service - Bus service providing limited daily or weekly service linking rural Northeastern and Southeastern San Diego County to a multimodal transit center or major shopping center generally provided on a two-lane highway or roadway with one-way vehicle trip lengths ranging from 15 to 80 miles.
-Centre City San Diego - That portion of downtown San Diego bordered by Laurel Street MN. to Interstate 5 (I-5) on the north, Commercial Street to I-5 on the south, I-5 on the east, and the waterfront on west.
-The 11 stations in City Centre San Diego are: County Center/Little Italy, Santa Fe Depot, America Plaza, Seaport Village, Convention Center, Gaslamp Quarter, 12th & Imperial Transit Center, Park & Market, City College, Fifth Avenue, Civic Center .04 Station - That fixed site at which the San Diego Trolley stops to load and unload passengers.
-Zone(s) - For ADA complementary paratransit service, a zone is the geographical area QP. defined by fixed boundaries within which particular fares are established.
+- HI.
+Local Service Bus service on local roads serving neighborhood destinations and feeding transit centers in the immediate area. - LJ.
+Urban Service Moderate-speed bus service primarily on arterial streets with frequent stops. - JK.
+Express Service Bus service with stops only at major transit centers, residential centers and activity centers; has more than six stops outside Centre City or at collector end of route; generally traveling less than 50 percent of the one-way trip miles on freeways and averaging at least 15 miles per hour, with an average passenger trip length of approximately 10.0 miles or under, and uses standard transit buses. - KL.
+Premium Express Bus service with stops only at major transit centers, residential centers and activity centers; generally traveling 50 percent or more of the one-way trip miles on freeways; averaging at least 20 miles per hour, with an average passenger trip length of over 10.0 miles, and using commuter coaches. - LM.
+Rural Service Bus service providing limited daily or weekly service linking rural Northeastern and Southeastern San Diego County to a multimodal transit center or major shopping center generally provided on a two-lane highway or roadway with one-way vehicle trip lengths ranging from 15 to 80 miles. - MN.
+Centre City San Diego That portion of downtown San Diego bordered by Laurel Street to Interstate 5 (I-5) on the north, Commercial Street to I-5 on the south, I-5 on the east, and the waterfront on west.
+The 11 stations in City Centre San Diego are: County Center/Little Italy, Santa Fe Depot, America Plaza, Seaport Village, Convention Center, Gaslamp Quarter, 12th & Imperial Transit Center, Park & Market, City College, Fifth Avenue, Civic Center - NO. Station That fixed site at which the San Diego Trolley stops to load and unload passengers. - QP.
+Zone(s) For ADA complementary paratransit service, a zone is the geographical area defined by fixed boundaries within which particular fares are established.
 The boundaries for the zones are determined by each of the contracting agencies for the local operator of the paratransit service.
-The zones are as follows: Zone 1 Central San Diego Mid-County: Poway, Rancho Bernardo, Rancho Peñasquitos, Carmel Mountain Zone 2 Ranch, and Sabre Springs

-PQ.
-Transfer - The action by passengers in which they leave one bus or rail vehicle and board a subsequent bus or rail vehicle to complete their trips.
+The zones are as follows: - Zone 1 Central San Diego - Zone 2 Mid-County: Poway, Rancho Bernardo, Rancho Peñasquitos, Carmel Mountain Ranch, and Sabre Springs - Zone 3 East County: La Mesa, El Cajon, Santee, Lakeside, Lemon Grove, Spring Valley, and parts of Alpine - Zone 4 South Bay: Chula Vista, Coronado, National City, Imperial Beach, Palm City, Nestor, Otay Mesa, and San Ysidro - ₽Q. Transfer The action by passengers in which they leave one bus or rail vehicle and board a subsequent bus or rail vehicle to complete their trips. - QR.
+Upgrade An additional fare required to enhance the value of an original fare (upon transfer) or a pass to travel on a higher-fare service.